deathbeam/parsihax/README.md

 contain the yielded value.
 Otherwise, the `index` and `expected` attributes will contain the offset of the parse error, and a sorted, unique array of messages indicating what was expected.

-The error object can be passed along with the original source to `Parser.formatError` to obtain a human-readable error string.
+The error object can be passed along with the original source to `ParseUtil.formatError` to obtain a human-readable error string.

 Changing `ParseObject.apply` value changes `ParseObject` behaviour, but still keeps it's reference, what is